eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 ## Context

-ADR-0007 describes how we are using a 'global cluster' model whereby all the kubernetes based applications run on a pair of clusters.
+ADR-0007 describes how we are using a 'global cluster' model whereby all the kubernetes based applications run on two or more clusters.

-There will be circumstances when the global clusters require maintenance, or in the event of a major outage, a complete rebuild.
-In these circumstances the developers need to know how and when to deploy to these clusters, and what support they should expect to receive from the SRE team to help coordinate their efforts.
+There will be circumstances when the clusters require maintenance.
+In these circumstances the developers need to know how and when to redeploy to the clusters, and what support they should expect to receive from the SRE team to help coordinate their efforts.

 Route53 is mentioned within this ADR as it assumes this is how load balancing/DNS will be managed.